Complete Financial Questionnaire

 Look if you’re young, footloose and fancy-free, you’ll probably be grand without both.

-But definitely consider Serious Illness Cover if you have no Health Insurance at all, or if you don’t have Income Protection.
-It’s also worth thinking about if you have a mortgage, loans, or any debts.
+But definitely consider Serious Illness Cover if you have no Health Insurance at all, or if you don’t have Income Protection (the Daddy of all the insurance, forget about everything else if you don’t have IP)

 Further Reading: How a Serious Illness Can Drain Your Savings (even if you have health insurance)